---

 Disallow: /*.js$

-Google needs JavaScript to hydrate your app.
-Never block .js or .css from Googlebot.
-See our robots.txt guide.
+[Google needs JavaScript to hydrate your app](https://developers.google.com/search/docs/crawling-indexing/javascript/javascript-seo-basics).
+Never block `.js` or `.css` from Googlebot.
+See our [robots.txt guide](/learn-seo/vue/controlling-crawlers/robots-txt).

 **Mistake 2: Prerendering user-specific content**